su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Combustion/Inc_Combustion.md

 ## Problem Setup

 In order to run a FGM simulation in SU2, an additional set-up step apart from defining the mesh and configuration file is required.
 This step involves the definition of a flamelet data manifold which includes the necessary data required by SU2 to include the relevant phenomena.
 This section describes the two manifold formats supported by SU2 for FGM simulations, as well as an example of the set-up of the manifold used in the current tutorial.
 One of the key features in accurately modeling (lean) hydrogen combustion is the modeling of the effects of preferential diffusion.
-The preferential diffusion model currently implemented in SU2 is the model formulated by Nithin et al (TODO: reference to efimov paper).
+The preferential diffusion model currently implemented in SU2 is the model formulated by [Nithin et al](https://doi.org/10.1080/13647830.2021.1970232).
 This section briefly summarizes this model and how to enable it in SU2 FGM simulations.
 Finally, this section describes the boundary and initial condition of the current test case, as well as the methodologies available to ignite the mixture.

 ### Manifold set-up